cksystemsteaching/selfie/README.md

 }
 ```

 Most of the code is actually for profiling.
 Only the lines involving the local variable `next_rd_value` are relevant for the semantics of the instruction.
 Remember, the `lui` instruction loads the sign-extended immediate value `imm` shifted by 12 bits to the left into register `rd`.
 The sign extension already happened during decoding.
-The global variable `ic_lui` (`nopc_lui`) counts the number of times a `lui` instruction has been executed (without effect).
+The global variables `ic_lui` and `nopc_lui` count the number of times a `lui` instruction has been executed with and without effect, respectively.
+There are similar variables prefixed `ic_` and `nopc_` for the other instructions as well.
+Note that the selfie compiler also uses the variables prefixed `ic_` to count how many instructions of each type it generated.

-For all instructions, there are also procedures prefixed `print_` which are used by selfie's debugger and disassembler for printing instructions.
-Moreover, selfie's debugger also uses procedures postfixed `_before` and `_after` to print the machine state before and after executing an instruction, respectively.
+For all instructions, there are also procedures prefixed `print_` which are used by the selfie debugger and disassembler for printing instructions.
+Moreover, the selfie debugger also uses procedures postfixed `_before` and `_after` to print the machine state before and after executing an instruction, respectively.
 Studying those procedures is recommended to deepen your understanding of the semantics of each instruction.
 There is also an easy way to invoke the debugger on a simple example, just try:

 ```bash
 make debug
 ```

 There is one more thing before we move on.
-Selfie's mipster supports *replay* using the option `-r` instead of `-m`: Try, for example:
+The selfie emulator supports *replay* using the option `-r` instead of `-m`: Try, for example:

 ```bash
 make replay